Kerry Shine: Political life

 Shine first ran for election in the seat of Toowoomba North in the 1998 state election.
 Shine was first elected in the landslide 2001 state election that saw the re-election of Peter Beattie as Premier of Queensland, and Shine retained his seat in 2004.

 In July 2005 as part of a ministerial reshuffle, Shine was appointed Parliamentary Secretary to Warren Pitt (the Minister for Communities, Disability Services and Seniors) and Premier's Advisor on Western Queensland.
 On 1 November 2006, Shine was appointed as Queensland's Attorney-General and Minister for Justice.

 Shine was sworn in as Minister for Natural Resources and Water in September 2006 and subsequently became the Attorney-General and Minister for Justice and Minister Assisting the Premier in Western Queensland in November 2006.

 While Attorney-General, Shine oversaw many legislative reforms including a massive review of the Queensland Criminal Code, a review into the defence of Accident and Provocation and a review into the Queensland Courts.
 Shine was responsible for the establishment of the new Queensland Civil and Administrative Tribunal, (QCAT) and for the introduction of reform for the benefit of victims of crime.

 The 2009 state election saw Shine retain the seat of Toowoomba North with a reduced margin against Liberal National challenger Trevor Watts.
 He subsequently returned to the backbench, out of a desire to spend more time in the electorate.

-Shine was the Chair of the new Industry, Education, Training and Industrial Relations Committee and a member of several Ministerial Legislative Committees including: the Attorney-General and Minister for Industrial Relations, Police, Corrective and Emergency Services, Transport and Main Roads, and Infrastructure and Planning.
+Shine was the chair of the new Industry, Education, Training and Industrial Relations Committee and a member of several Ministerial Legislative Committees including: the Attorney-General and Minister for Industrial Relations, Police, Corrective and Emergency Services, Transport and Main Roads, and Infrastructure and Planning.

 In 2008 Kerry Shine became under fire for his comments about judges who gave lenient sentences in regards to rape.
 Mr Shine was interviewed on ABC Radio in Brisbane about figures on the rate at which rapists were jailed.
-Figures for 2007-08 showed one in eight people sentenced for rape or attempted rape avoided jail.
+Figures for 2007–08 showed one in eight people sentenced for rape or attempted rape avoided jail.
 "You have to look at the various circumstance of each case - some rapes can be of minor effect on the victim ... some circumstances can be of minor, some can be of major, damage to the victim," Mr Shine said.
 Mr Shine later called the station back to apologise after talkback callers expressed their outrage.

 At the 2012 election, Shine faced Watts again and was heavily defeated in the massive landslide that brought the LNP to power, suffering a swing of almost 13 percent.
 He contested it in the 2015 election, but, despite his party winning a minority government, Shine narrowly lost to Watts.

+Shine had another rewatch with Watts at the 2017 election and despite Shine's party gaining majority government he again lost to Watts this time with Watts gaining an increased majority.

 In 2020 Shine was elected to the Toowoomba Regional Council.